-6. Review Composition and Size of the Board.

-Many bank boards have been together for years, with no recent changes in composition, if ever.
+6. Review composition and size of the board.
+Many bank boards have been together for years, with no recent changes in composition.
 Some boards contain many members of one family, perhaps all related to the bank's CEO.
 Some boards consist of only five directors.
 A review of the composition and size of the board may be in order.

-Public companies are required to have a majority of directors be "independent."
-The definition of "independence" is quite complex, but generally means that if a director is not an officer or employee of the bank, or is not related in some way to bank employees, or has not been employed by the bank for the past three years, he or she is considered "independent."
-This is a best practice that should be extended to private companies.
+Public companies are required to have a majority of directors be independent.
+The definition of "independence" is complex, but generally it refers to a director who (1) is not an officer or employee of the bank, (2) is not related to bank employees, or (3) has not been employed by the bank within the past three years.

+This best practice should be extended to private companies.
 The addition of board members to attain a majority of independent directors will add a new dimension to the decision-making process of the board.

 A certain number of board committees are necessary for the proper supervision of the bank.
-Most banks have six or more committees, such as the Loan, Audit, Asset/Liability, Trust, Governance/Nominating, and Compensation Committees.
+Most banks have six or more committees, such as the loan, audit, asset/liability, trust, governance/nominating and compensation committees.
 Because of the number of committees that exist in most banks, small boards have difficulty adequately manning these committees, with directors carrying the burden of sitting on numerous committees.
-Expansion of these boards to nine or eleven members may be in order so that the directors have the time to contribute in a meaningful way to the supervision of the bank.
+Expansion of these boards to nine or 11 members may be in order, so that the directors have the time to contribute in a meaningful way to the supervision of the bank.

 The collective expertise of a board should also be evaluated to determine whether additional expertise needs to be added.
 For example, does the board possess banking expertise?
-Although a requirement for newly-chartered bank boards, this is not imposed on existing banks, but perhaps should be.
-The board might also benefit from having a CPA or financial expert to serve as the Audit Committee Chairman, as well as expertise that parallels the bank's loan portfolio or other activities.
+Although a requirement for newly chartered bank boards, this requirement is not imposed on existing banks, but perhaps should be.
+The board might also benefit from having a CPA or financial expert to serve as the audit committee chairman, as well as expertise that parallels the bank's loan portfolio or other activities.

-7. Hold Board Member Training.

-Many banks have never provided any training to their board members.
+7. Hold board member training.
+Many banks do not provide training to their board members.
 Training is important for all board members to assist them in fulfilling their duties and responsibilities and to give them a basis from which to make sound decisions.
-However, training is especially critical for new board members, especially for those who are not familiar with general corporate governance, much less the banking industry with all of its many complex regulations and requirements.
+It is critical for new board members, especially for those unfamiliar with general corporate governance, much less the banking industry with all of its regulations and requirements.

 New member board training should consist of an orientation session, as well as a training session geared specifically to new bank directors.
-Refresher courses for seasoned directors should be tailored to understanding the bank's business model, problems in the bank, as well as changes in the regulatory environment.
+Refresher courses for seasoned directors should be tailored to understanding the bank's business model, problems in the bank and changes in the regulatory environment.

-These seven suggestions are just some of the things that the board can do to improve the corporate governance practices in the bank, to assist them in making sound business decisions, and to help keep the bank off the front page of the morning's newspapers.
+These seven suggestions can improve the bank's corporate governance practices and help the board to make sound business decisions.
+The ultimate goal is to keep the bank off the front page of the morning's newspapers.